- What benefits are available and how much do they cost?

-- How are my deductions figured?
-Why isn’t my payroll medical deduction one-half of my portions of the monthly premium?
+- Why isn’t my payroll medical deduction half of my portion of the monthly premium?
 (Time card staff only)

 - It's open enrollment and I want to switch plans.
 What is the cost of another plan?

 - When can I change my medical insurance plan?

 - How are my benefits affected by my medical leave?

-- My spouse was laid off and it's not open enrollment for the district.
+- My spouse was laid off and it's not open enrollment.
 Can I add him/her to my insurance?

 - What is a qualifying event?

 - Can I switch to a different medical plan during a qualifying event?

 - What should I do if I have a medical issue while out of state/country?

 - I have a VEBA HRA account.
 Should I have a Flexible Spending Account also?
 What is a Flex Spending Account anyway?

 - What dental plans are available?